D4L-Pigeons/D4L-Hackaton/README.md

         ],
     }
 ```
 When using Chain as a model base keep in mind that consistent naming convention should be established between different configurations to allow easy comparison of logs e.g. decoder part may be cosistently called `decoder`.
-Debugging requires setting breakpoints in the `run_processing_command` and other called module of interest.
+Debugging requires setting breakpoints in the `run_command` and other called module of interest.

 ## Experiments